Read This First

 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

-The anchors here are One criticism of CRT has been that there appears to be no metric to, Criticism of CRT’s Lack of Metrics for Measuring Progress or Success, and Arguments for a Colorblind America.”
-Critique the solutions he.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep One criticism of CRT has been that there appears to be no metric to, Criticism of CRT’s Lack of Metrics for Measuring Progress or Success, and Arguments for a Colorblind America.”
+Critique the solutions he in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Political Philosophy branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.